-Our knowledge of the ancient Khazars is based almost entirely on the writings of educated, wealthy, elite men who often contradicted one another.
+Our knowledge of the ancient Khazars is based almost entirely on the writings of educated, wealthy, elite men who often contradict one another.
 The Soviet Union did its share of spreading fear and prejudice around about the Khazars that still prevails among many people and hinders studies in the field.
-It’s time to change our approach to Khazar history by harnessing genetics and combining it with archeological and historical knowledge.
+It’s time to change our approach to Khazar history by harnessing genetics and combining it with archaeological and historical knowledge.

 The possibility to reveal the genetic background of these mysterious people through genetic data is one of the most exciting ventures now available with modern and ancient DNA.